hydecorp/push-state/doc/source/vanilla/index.md

-# src / jquery / index.js
+# src / vanilla / index.js
 Copyright (c) 2017 Florian Klampfer <https://qwtel.com/>

 This program is free software: you can redistribute it and/or modify